Omega−3 fatty acid: Rancidity

 A 2022 study found that a number of products on the market used oxidised oils, with the rancidity often masked by flavourings.
-Another study found that 2015 an average of 20% of products had excess oxidation.
+Another study in 2015 found that an average of 20% of products had excess oxidation.
 Whether rancid fish oil is harmful remains unclear.
-Some studies show that highly oxidised fish oil can have negative impact on cholesterol levels.
+Some studies show that highly oxidised fish oil can have a negative impact on cholesterol levels.
 Animal testing showed that high doses have toxic effects.
 Furthermore, rancid oil is likely to be less effective than fresh fish oil.

 Fish

-The most widely available dietary source of EPA and DHA is oily fish, such as salmon, herring, mackerel, anchovies, and sardines.
-Oils from these fishes have around seven times as much omega−3 as omega−6.
-Other oily fish, such as tuna, also contain n-3 in somewhat lesser amounts.
+The most widely available dietary source of EPA and DHA is oily fish, such as (ranked by grams per serving): salmon, herring, sardines, mackerel, anchovies, and trout.
 Although fish are a dietary source of omega−3 fatty acids, fish do not synthesize omega−3 fatty acids, but rather obtain them via their food supply, including algae or plankton.

 In order for farmed marine fish to have amounts of EPA and DHA comparable to those of wild-caught fish, their feed must be supplemented with EPA and DHA, most commonly in the form of fish oil.
 For this reason, 81% of the global fish oil supply in 2009 was consumed by aquaculture.